All Products

 Note

-• View the version: You can view the database proxy version of your cluster on the Settings and Management > Version Management page.
+• View the version number: You can view the database proxy version of your cluster on the Settings and Management > Version Management page.

-• Version compatibility: If the database proxy version is lower than 2.9.12 but higher than 2.8.18, the configuration interface for encryption rules is merged with the dynamic data masking feature.
-For the best experience and feature independence, we recommend that you upgrade to version 2.9.12 or a later version.
+• Version compatibility: If the database proxy version is earlier than 2.9.12 but later than 2.8.18, the configuration interface for encryption rules is merged with the dynamic data masking feature.
+For the best experience and feature independence, upgrade to version 2.9.12 or later.

 Configure on-the-fly encryption